FishOfPrey/Salesforce_Conventions/README.md

 One blank line should always be used in the following circumstances:

 * Between methods
-* Between the local variables in a method and its rst statement
+* Between the local variables in a method and its first statement
 * Before a block or single-line comment
 * Between logical sections inside a method to improve readability